Changes in electric-field noise due to thermal transformation of a surface ion trap: Discussion Conclusion

-The ion trap discussed in this work was subjected to alternating heat treatments and argon ion milling treatments.
+In a series of experiments performed on a single ion trap, we observed that under certain conditions, ion heating rates can rise as a result of an \textit{in situ} heat treatment.
+In an effort to illuminate the underlying physics of this thermal transformation, we studied and characterized this process using ion milling, electron bombardment, heat treatments, Auger spectroscopy, and ion heating rate measurements.
+To characterize the timescale and temperature dependence of the transformation, we held the trap at elevated temperatures while repeatedly measuring ion heating rates.
+In one experiment we found the transformation to saturate on a timescale of 1.6 days at 575~K. Secondary transformations were observed after subsequent temperature cycling, and when the trap was heated above 605~K.

+Argon ion milling altered the composition of the trap surface, and we tracked these changes with Auger spectroscopy.
 As the trap's surface was milled, the ion heating rate steadily dropped.
 This drop may be partially explained by a reduction of the contamination level near the surface of the trap as material was removed.
-Under certain conditions, prolonged heat treatments caused the ion heating rate to rise.
-These thermal transformations were not accompanied by a rise in contamination levels.
-The surface also did not oxidize during heat treatments, and we have argued that the thermal noise transformations cannot be explained by hydrocarbon structure growth.
-Thus, the observed thermal noise transformations cannot be easily explained by a change in the density or chemical structure of contaminants at the trap surface.
+We also found a correlation between the behavior of thermal transformations and the chemical state of the aluminum on the trap surface: when the aluminum was in the elemental form, the noise transformed in response to a heat treatment.
+When the aluminum was oxidized or nitrogenized, no transformation took place.
+Auger spectra taken before and after thermal transformations showed that thermal transformations were not accompanied by a detectable rise in contamination levels, and the surface also did not oxidize during heat treatments.
+Electron bombardment treatments allow us to rule out complex hydrocarbon structure growth as the driver of thermal transformations: complex hydrocarbons are highly susceptible to electron damage, and electron bombardment did not counteract the effects of thermal transformations.
+We cannot rule out changes in the hydrogen content of the surface, as Auger spectroscopy is not sensitive to hydrogen.

-The observed temperatures and saturation behaviors of the noise transformations are consistent with a thermal relaxation process driving the rearrangement of atoms on the surface of the metal.
+The observed temperatures and saturation behaviors of the noise transformations are consistent with the rearrangement of atoms near the surface of the metal.
 Transformations have only taken place when the aluminum at the trap surface was in the elemental state, as opposed to a state of oxidation or nitrogenation.
-Atoms in aluminum nitride and aluminum oxide are far less mobile than those in elemental aluminum at temperatures between 500$\degree$~K and 600$\degree$~K. These differences in atomic mobility, combined with the observation that the transformations only take place when the aluminum at the surface is elemental, provide evidence that thermal relaxation of the metal is the underlying cause of the thermal noise transformations.
+Atoms in aluminum nitride and aluminum oxide are far less mobile than those in elemental aluminum at temperatures between 500~K and 600~K, as evidenced by their respective recrystallization temperatures.
+These differences in atomic mobility, combined with the observation that the transformations only take place when the aluminum at the surface is elemental, are consistent with atomic restructuring as a possible driver of thermal noise transformations.